netkv/pkgs/README.md

 # scriptpkg

+**!!!If you installed spkg before 10/10 2020 reinstall it, due to config changes it wont work anymore, (remove spkg folder in .config and spkg file in directory where you installed spkg!!!**

 A script package manager to update remove and install shell scripts (and appimages) and make installing and updating them easier.

 **Where does it works?**